 If you live elsewhere, start from Covid-19 Mutual Aid UK.

 If you live in a block of flats, talk to the caretakers or concierges about who needs help – some will be aware of residents in need.

 Newsagents, corner shops and postal workers often know who is unwell or having trouble.

 If there is a communal noticeboard where you live, place a simple note offering help.
 Even if someone is stuck indoors it will be seen by friends, relatives or neighbours.

-Some people are even putting notes though their neighbours' doors (like this}.
+Some people are even putting notes though their neighbours' doors.
 If you are planning to do this this, first think carefully about whether you want to publish your contact details.

 If you are in Poplar, you can volunteer with Neighbours In Poplar.